Learn About Colorado Tick Fever

 The provider will make sure the tick is fully removed from the skin.

 You may be told to take a pain reliever if you need it.
-DO NOT give aspirin to a child who has the disease.
+Do not give aspirin to a child who has the disease.
 Aspirin has been linked with Reye syndrome in children.
-It may also cause other problems in Colorado tick fever.
+It may also cause other problems in CTF.

 If complications develop, treatment will be aimed at controlling the symptoms.